2 Days in Ubud, Bali

 Back on the scooter, we navigated the small roads to the Tirta Empul Temple, known for its bathing structure with holy spring water, where Balinese Hindus go for ritual purification.

-We were there on a Sunday afternoon and it was very busy and we did not take part in the holy water ritual.
-The temple was a worthwhile visit.
-There may be better times to visit when it is not quite as busy.
+We were there on a Sunday afternoon, and it was very busy.
+We did not take part in the holy water ritual.
+The temple was a worthwhile visit, but there may be better times to visit when it is not quite as busy.

 Lunch and Rain in Ubud

-Eventually, the rain let up and we navigated traffic back to our B&B. For dinner, we returned to Ibu Rai as the first visit had been a success.
-We had an early night in preparation for a travel day where we would move to Lembongan Island for the final four days in Bali.
+Eventually, the rain let up, and we navigated traffic back to our B&B. For dinner, we returned to Ibu Rai, as the first visit had been a success.
+We had an early night in preparation for a travel day, on which we would move to Ceningan Island for the final four days in Bali.

 The busy streets of Ubud, Bali